In this tutorial, How to monitor your system use Grafana InfluxDB and Telegraf. My example Grafana InfluxDB and Telegraf as the picture below:

 Telegraf Configure

-Example create file configure as below
+For example, create file configuration as below

 $ telegraf -sample-config -input-filter cpu:mem:swap:net -output-filter influxdb > telegraf.conf